rikotacards/timer/README.md

 }
 ```

+User Journey of Adding Categories

+Add category, Activity
+2. User can decide to add parent or child
+3. Decides to add child.

+When rendering, if I only selected a parent category, we would onlyrender this.

+Showing category in an Entry
+Essentailly, only render current category, and parents
+If I selected "Running", then we would show
+"Activity" -> "Running"

+if I only selected "Activity", then we show "Activity" -> "General"

 # Todo
 * show start - end time in entry
 * Figure out how to display and edit nested categories